 You'll get the corresponding signature (see S.6-5 - Troubleshooting).
-If you cannot guess what is the reason, you may try to turn the amplifier on again in order to check whether it's not an accidental condition.
+If you cannot guess what the reason is, you may try to turn the amplifier on again in order to check whether it's not an accidental condition.
 If the problem persists, you'll need to contact your dealer - see S.1-2.

-The 6dB input attenuator is automatically inserted about I second after a bad tuning is detected at drive levels above 20W.
+The 6dB input attenuator is automatically inserted about 1 second after a bad tuning is detected at drive levels above 20W.
 It is switched off at every PTT release (unless inserted manually).

-5. OFF LINE OPERATION
+5. "OFF LINE" OPERATION

 There are two control functions and 14 information screens available in this state of the amplifier.
-You can control the LCD contrast and backlighting or enable/disable the Auto-Operate feature.
+You can control the LCD contrast and back-lighting or enable/disable the Auto-Operate feature.
 You can also list the auto - protection signatures.
 The tube is not powered at all (only the micro-controller is active) during these operations.

 5-1.
-Contrast and Backlighting control
+Contrast and Back-lighting control

 Press the PREV+NEXT buttons simultaneously and hold them for two seconds.
 The back-lighting of the LCD will light and the "Contrast=...
 B.Light=..." screen will appear on the bottom line.
 Control the contrast of the LCD using the PREV button in steps from 1 to 9.
-Control the backlighting of the LCD using the NEXT button in steps from 1 to 5.
+Control the back-lighting of the LCD using the NEXT button in steps from 1 to 5.

-Press shortly the PREV+NEXT buttons in order to reach the auto-operate function (see next S.5-2), or leave buttons unused for 20 seconds if you want to accept these selections only (in order not to change Auto-Operate inadvertently).
+Press shortly the PREV+NEXT buttons in order to reach the Auto-Operate function (see next S.5-2), or leave buttons unused for 20 seconds if you want to accept these selections only (in order not to change Auto-Operate inadvertently).